arjenhiemstra/ithowifi/README.md

    uint8_t e = 0
    uint8_t h = 0 - (67 + b)

-It is possible to have others values for e (0, 64, 128, 192) for even more control steps, the complete formula then will be:
+It is possible to have other values for e (0, 64, 128, 192) for even more control steps, the complete formula for h will be:

    uint8_t h = (0-e) - (67+b)